learnlatex/learnlatex.github.io/en/lesson-07.md

 You'll probably spot that we've centered the image here using `\centering` rather than the `center` environment.
-Inside a float, you should use `\centering` if you want to horizontally-center content: this avoids both the float and `center` environment adding space.
+Inside a float, you should use `\centering` if you want to horizontally-center content: this avoids both the float and `center` environment adding extra vertical space.

 ## Exercise